 Ecuador MultiSport Once in a Life Time 8 Days

 Challenge yourself and join this magical adventure in the Ecuadorian mainland, where the largest biodiversity on earth and the richest geography are located along the Equator line.
-Bike down the slopes of Tungurahua active volcano into the Andes to the Amazon, hike in front of the highest active volcano in the world, discover the hidden treasures by climbing up waterfalls in the Amazon rainforest, fight large waves by rafting on the Jatunyacu River, trek to the rim of Cuicocha Crater Lake and soak in Papallactas' volcanic waters.
-Experience a fantastic cultural encounter with two local indigenous communities and share with them, learning about their customs, food, knowledge and life-style in the Andes and Amazon regions.
+Bike down the slopes of the eastern Andean Mountain Range with great views of Tungurahua active volcano, explore the colorful Andean fields, discover the hidden treasures by climbing up waterfalls in the Amazon rainforest, fight large waves by rafting on the Jatunyacu River, trek to the rim of Cuicocha Crater Lake and soak in Papallacta’s volcanic waters.
+Experience a fantastic cultural encounter with an indigenous family in the Amazon, learning about their customs, food, knowledge and life-style.

 - Prepare chocolate the ancestral way with a native Kichwa family in the Amazon Rainforest